haradhansharma/haradhansharma/README.md

 - 👀 I’m interested in ...
 Exploring new Challenges!
 - 🌱 I’m currently learning ...
 New Worlds
 - 💞️ I’m looking to collaborate on ....
-- 📫 How to reach me ... [https://hrdnsh.com](https://hrdnsh.com)
 - [My Upwork Profile](https://www.upwork.com/freelancers/~0166a448a65b1641fb?s=1017484851352698949)

-Welcome to a space where Python and SQL programming blend seamlessly with web development and e-commerce innovation.
-With 18 years in the knit textile fabric sector, my journey has taken me from being a Dyeing Machine Operator to a Production Planning and Coordination Manager.
-This diverse experience shapes my unique approach to creating digital solutions.

-I've spent time as a 3D fashion designer and entrepreneur, transforming ideas into market-ready products.
-This has been invaluable in my web development career, where I use a wide range of tools like HTML, CSS, HTMX, Django, and Opencart3, Woocommerce to build and manage projects, including robust Industrial ERP systems.

-I'm not just a developer but a strategic thinker.
-Starting a clothing brand and managing a network of prospects have given me practical insights into e-commerce strategy.
-This, combined with my technical skills in Python and SQL, helps me manage 13 successful Amazon stores.

-In addition to development, I handle server management using cPanel and CWP, version control with GitHub, and digital asset creation with Photoshop, Illustrator, and Filmora.
-My skills in branding, logo design, video editing, social media marketing, and lead generation make me a versatile partner for your business's digital journey.
+Welcome!
+I blend Python and SQL programming with web development and e-commerce innovation to create digital solutions that drive success.

+Key Skills:

+✔️ Frontend: HTML, CSS, HTMX, Vue.js
+✔️ Backend: Python, Django, Django Rest Framework, Celery, Redis, Channels ✔️ E-Commerce: Managing Amazon stores, Opencart3, Woocommerce ✔️ DevOps: Docker, Load Balancing, cPanel, CWP, CloudPanel, VPS ✔️ Project Leadership: Technical Project Lead, Server Management ✔️ Version Control: GitHub
+✔️ Creative Tools: Photoshop, Illustrator, Filmora

+With years in the textile sector and experience as a 3D fashion designer and entrepreneur, I bring a unique perspective to web development and e-commerce strategy.
+My technical skills and strategic insights help me manage successful projects and drive e-commerce growth.

-With a Top Rated status, over $20K in earnings, and a 100% job success score on Upwork, I am dedicated to your success.
-Partner with me for more than just coding expertise in Python and SQL.
-Let's create a development strategy that combines technical excellence with business insight, delivering an outstanding online experience for your clients.
+🏆 On Upwork, I have a Top Rated status, a 100% job success score, and a proven track record of delivering comprehensive solutions that exceed client expectations.
+Let's partner to create a development strategy that combines technical excellence with business insight for an outstanding online experience.

+## Contractor - Technology Consultancy | Revelo
+✔️ On-Demand Task Execution: Performing on-demand tasks in SQL and Python programming, delivering precise and timely solutions for diverse technological needs.
+✔️ SQL Expertise: Utilizing advanced SQL skills for database design, query optimization, and data analysis to support client projects and drive data-driven decision-making.
+✔️ Python Programming: Applying extensive Python knowledge to develop and maintain efficient, scalable codebases for various applications and automations.
+✔️ Client Collaboration: Working closely with clients to understand their technical requirements and provide customized solutions that meet their unique business goals.
+✔️ Problem Solving: Tackling complex challenges with innovative approaches, ensuring high-quality and reliable outcomes for consultancy projects.
+✔️ Continuous Learning: Staying updated with the latest advancements in SQL and Python, incorporating new techniques and best practices to enhance service offerings.

+Joining as a contractor for a technology consultancy, I am committed to leveraging my expertise in SQL and Python programming to deliver impactful solutions.
+Let's collaborate to address your technology needs with precision and efficiency.

+## Professional Freelancer | Upwork
+✔️ Backend Specialization: Advanced proficiency in Python, Django, Django Rest Framework, and meticulous database management, constructing robust backend architectures for dynamic websites and applications.
+✔️ Scalable Solutions: Committed to crafting scalable, efficient, and secure solutions with each line of code, ensuring reliability and performance.
+✔️ Seamless Integration: Skilled in managing servers using industry-standard control panels like cPanel and CWP, guaranteeing resilient infrastructure and seamless integration.
+✔️ Version Control Mastery: Proficient in using GitHub for streamlined workflow, team collaboration, and continuous integration.
+✔️ Technical Project Leadership: Leveraging project management experience to navigate complex challenges and translate them into high-performing solutions.
+✔️ Cross-Disciplinary Expertise: Drawing on a background in production planning and coordination in the textile sector to deliver cohesive and functional digital experiences.
+✔️ Top Rated Freelancer: Achieved Top Rated status on Upwork, consistently exceeding client expectations and delivering stability, innovation, and growth.

+With over four years on Upwork, I bring a wealth of experience and a track record of delivering exceptional backend solutions.
+My expertise ensures that your project is in capable hands, ready to meet and exceed your digital needs.
+Let's collaborate to bring your vision to life with reliable and innovative backend development.

 ## Web Developer and Technology Enthusiast | Numerous companies worldwide
-- Transitioned Into Python Programming, With A Focus On Django And Django Rest Framework, Completing Numerous Complex Projects And Excelling In The Freelancing Space.
+✔️ Transitioned Into Python Programming, With A Focus On Django And Django Rest Framework, Completing Numerous Complex Projects And Excelling In The Freelancing Space.
-- Deepened My Knowledge In E-Commerce With Opencart, Leading To The Development Of POS Systems And Custom Modules Over 5 Years.
+✔️ Deepened My Knowledge In E-Commerce With Opencart, Leading To The Development Of POS Systems And Custom Modules Over 5 Years.
-- Developed Expertise In Drupal And Drupal Commerce, Constructing many Websites Independently To Cater To Specific Business Needs.
+✔️ Developed Expertise In Drupal And Drupal Commerce, Constructing many Websites Independently To Cater To Specific Business Needs.
-- Initiated My Journey In Tech With MS Office, Quickly Adapting Skills To Develop A Database In MS Access, Later Contributing To Its Transformation Into A Multi-User ERP.
+✔️ Initiated My Journey In Tech With MS Office, Quickly Adapting Skills To Develop A Database In MS Access, Later Contributing To Its Transformation Into A Multi-User ERP.
-- Diversified Into Web Development, Capitalizing On A Passion For Cutting-Edge Internet Technologies And Autonomous Learning Capabilities.
+✔️ Diversified Into Web Development, Capitalizing On A Passion For Cutting-Edge Internet Technologies And Autonomous Learning Capabilities.

 ## Production Planning and Coordination | Numerous companies within Bangladesh
-- Orchestrated Production Planning And Coordination For Factories Over A Span Of 13 Years, Demonstrating Exceptional Leadership And Strategic Management Abilities.
+✔️ Orchestrated Production Planning And Coordination For Factories Over A Span Of 13 Years, Demonstrating Exceptional Leadership And Strategic Management Abilities.
-- Expertly Managed Overall Floor Production, Manpower, Utilities, And Established Prioritization Systems To Optimize Operations.
+✔️ Expertly Managed Overall Floor Production, Manpower, Utilities, And Established Prioritization Systems To Optimize Operations.
-- Acted As A Cornerstone For Substantial Growth, Displaying Adaptability And Diligence In The Face Of Evolving Industry Demands.
+✔️ Acted As A Cornerstone For Substantial Growth, Displaying Adaptability And Diligence In The Face Of Evolving Industry Demands.

 ## Founder and Entrepreneur | Self-employed
-- Launched A Fashion Brand Leveraging A Business Model Imported From The USA, Showcasing Entrepreneurial Spirit And Business Acuity.
+✔️ Launched A Fashion Brand Leveraging A Business Model Imported From The USA, Showcasing Entrepreneurial Spirit And Business Acuity.
-- Secure Substantial Leads And Demonstrated Potential For Expansive Franchise Development, Disrupted Only By The Unforeseen Challenges Of The COVID-19 Pandemic.
+✔️ Secure Substantial Leads And Demonstrated Potential For Expansive Franchise Development, Disrupted Only By The Unforeseen Challenges Of The COVID-19 Pandemic.
-- Hands-On In Every Facet Of The Business Including Lead Generation, CRM Management, Financial Forecasting, Sourcing, 3D Fashion Designing Using CLO3D, Pattern And Sample Development.
+✔️ Hands-On In Every Facet Of The Business Including Lead Generation, CRM Management, Financial Forecasting, Sourcing, 3D Fashion Designing Using CLO3D, Pattern And Sample Development.
-- Managed Marketing Strategies Encompassing Social Media Campaigns, Marketing Material Creation, Communication, And Business Administration.
+✔️ Managed Marketing Strategies Encompassing Social Media Campaigns, Marketing Material Creation, Communication, And Business Administration.

 ## Key Qualifications:
 - ✨ Self-Taught Expertise: My comprehensive knowledge in web development, e-commerce, and digital design stems from a disciplined approach to self-education and a passion for staying at the forefront of technological advancements.